 FA refers to a Fail Absent: For a student with a current enrolment who did not attend the final examination for that unit.

-FCC refers to Failed compulsory component: A student did not satisfactorily complete all required within-semester assessment tasks.
+FCC refers to Failed compulsory component: A student did not satisfactorily complete all required within-term assessment tasks.

 6.4.
 What if I have further questions regarding my results and marks?

 If you still have further inquiries, please contact email@example.com.